 What are academics at Rice like?

-Rice consists of seven schools of study, six of which are for undergrads:
+Rice consists of eight schools, six of which are for undergraduate students:

 - School of Architecture

 - School of Humanities